 Isopto Cetapred Side Effects

-Note: This page contains information about the side effects of prednisolone / sulfacetamide sodium ophthalmic.
-Some of the dosage forms included on this document may not apply to the brand name Isopto Cetapred.
+Note: This document contains side effect information about prednisolone / sulfacetamide sodium ophthalmic.
+Some dosage forms listed on this page may not apply to the brand name Isopto Cetapred.

 For Healthcare Professionals